the-low-res-artist/rpgforge.docs/src/functional_tests.md

 These tests make sure each functionnality run properly.
 With our specification for each feature, we can determine is a test is passed ✔️ or failed ❌.

-*In development, the following numbers are not representative*
+*In development, tests are added regularly*

 ## Context